-Right click the channel pitch knob at the top of any channel settings window in FL Studio.
+Right-click the channel pitch knob at the top of any channel settings window in FL Studio.
 Select Link to controller.
-Enable Auto detect, keep Omni enabled, move the pitch bend wheel to link it.
+Enable Auto-detect, keep Omni enabled, and move the pitch bend wheel to link it.
 The pitch bend wheel will now control the pitch of the currently selected channel.
 Save a start template project with this link if needed.

 For plugins that use a specific mod wheel input, select Browse parameters from the Plugin options menu on the top right of their plugin window.
-Scroll down in the browser and right click MIDI cc 1.
-Select link to controller, enable Auto detect, enable Omni if needed, move the mod wheel to link it.
-For plugins with no specific mod wheel input, right click any parameter directly, select link to controller enable Auto detect, move the mod wheel to link it.
+Scroll down in the browser and right-click MIDI cc 1.
+Select 'Link to controller', enable Auto-detect, enable Omni if needed, and move the mod wheel to link it.
+For plugins with no specific mod wheel input, right-click any parameter directly, select link to controller enable Auto-detect, and move the mod wheel to link it.